 Simple English definitions for legal terms

-Read a random definition: law of nature
+Read a random definition: suspended trading

 A bad-debt reserve is money set aside by a company to cover losses on accounts receivable that are unlikely to be paid.
 This reserve helps the company prepare for the possibility of not receiving payment from customers and reduces the impact of bad debts on the company's financial statements.
 It is like putting money in a piggy bank for a rainy day.